ycas/ycas.github.io/ycas/content/about.md

 The Society hosts numerous groups for private star parties, from Boy and Girl Scout troops, church groups, school classes, and company groups.
 We also hold two ***Introduction to Astronomy*** classes each year.

-The Society hosts the annual Mason-Dixon Star Party, a gathering of amateur and professional astronomers promoting the science of astronomy.

-The Society owns 5 research-grade telescopes:
+The Society owns 5 optical telescopes:

 * An 18" Dobsonian
 * A 14" Dobsonian and a 12" Computerized GoTo Telescope